IbzanHyena/blog.ibzan.co.uk/articles/2023-05-16-agda-propositional-equality.md

 This concept, [induction][induction], is so powerful that it is used widely for proofs in mathematics.

 Agda, and languages like it, bring that technique to computer science and programming.
-Via the [Curry&ndash;Howard correspondence][Curry-Howard], mathmatial proofs and things shown by Agda&rsquo;s type system are isomorphic &mdash; they can be swapped between!
+Via the [Curry&ndash;Howard correspondence][Curry-Howard], mathematical proofs and things shown by Agda&rsquo;s type system are isomorphic &mdash; they can be swapped between!
 With this power, it is possible to prove that code will _always_ behave a certain way.
 No randomness, no human-generated examples, no untested edge cases.
 Just machine logic.

-Unfortunately, with great power come a a great many problems.
+Unfortunately, with great power come a great many problems.
 First and foremost, interacting with the outside world is hard!
 Without going into detail, some of the properties that Agda proves about programs makes them annoying to deal with input and output.
 Secondly, the performance is not currently very good.